Indoor Air Pollution from Cooking

-The following links provide information about the types of pollutants that can be emitted during cooking and their potential health impacts.
+The following provides information about the types of pollutants that can be emitted during cooking and their potential health impacts.
 You can also learn ways to improve the air quality in your home.

-- Kitchen Ventilation Solutions to Indoor Air Pollution Hazards from Cooking - ARB Research Seminar by Dr. Brett Singer
+- Kitchen Ventilation Solutions to Indoor Air Pollution Hazards from Cooking - CARB Research Seminar by Dr. Brett Singer

 - Residential Cooking Exposure Study (2001) - Summary

 - Residential Cooking Exposure Study (2001) - Final Report